sun-labs/energiportalen/README.md

       'wasabi'@'%';
 ```

-*Before you run this, make sure that all the dependencies are installed (section beneath)*
+*Before you run this, make sure that all the dependencies are installed (section "How to run" and "Dependencies")*

 Run this in the root of the repo, will create tables and populate with dev data
 ```bash
 npm run bootstrap
 ```

-Next step is to mport the `unit_data` CSV file!
+Next step is to import the `unit_data` CSV file!

 Bravissimo, you're done!